-If you feel this publication does not fully cover your circumstances, please seek help from the Tax Office or a recognised tax adviser.
-Since we regularly revise our publications to take account of any changes to the law, you should make sure this edition is the latest.
-The easiest way to do this is by checking for a more recent version on our website at www.ato.gov.au
+If you feel this publication does not fully cover your circumstances, please seek help from the Tax Office or a professional adviser.

+The information in this publication is current at May 2007.
+We regularly revise our publications to take account of any changes to the law, so make sure that you have the latest information.
+If you are unsure, you can check for a more recent version on our website at www.ato.gov.au or contact us.